-Hoi An is a magical little town on the coast in central Vietnam.
+Hoi An is a magical little town on the coast in central Vietnam and we enjoyed 6 months there with our kids.
 Famous for its UNESCO listed Old Town, tailors’ shops and monthly full moon lantern festival, it also has long sandy beaches and 5 star resorts.
-As such, it attracts family holiday makers in large numbers, they visibly out-number backpackers these days and a lot of families with kids from babies to toddlers to tweens and teens pass through Hoi An.
+It attracts family holiday makers in large numbers.
+They visibly out-number backpackers these days and a lot of families with kids from babies to toddlers to tweens and teens pass through Hoi An.
 We were luck enough to spend over 5 months in Hoi An with kids so can give up up-to-date, accurate information on the experience of visiting and staying there, we’ve seen many a full moon night and festivals including Tet along with seeing Hoi An submerged in November floods.
 Our family fell in love with this town and the Vietnamese on this, our second, visit to Hoi An.
 Information on Hoi An for families and holidaying in Hoi An with kids, at the luxury, budget and backpacker level, because we happily do things all ways.

 Hoi An With Kids and For Families